Getting Started With Molecular Dynamics Simulation

 Molecular Dynamics Simulation in various Ensembles

 An ensemble is a concept borrowed from statistical thermodynamics, which J. W. Gibbs introduced in 1902.
 In statistical thermodynamics, each system can be described by a set of macroscopically observable variables resulting from different microscopic constraints.
-There are five ensembles in each of them, one group of the observable variables are kept macroscopically static:
+There are five ensembles.
+In each of them, one group of the observable variables are kept macroscopically static:

 Ensemble Name Fixed Macroscopic Variables